 What these vitamins all have in common is that they are fat soluble meaning they dissolve in fat.
 Naturally you will find these vitamins in foods high in healthy fats like:

-We talk about these foods and other supplements that help with thyroid fatigue and weight in our program hormone jumpstart.
+We talk about these foods and other supplements that help with thyroid fatigue and weight in our program hormone bootcamp.

 Here’s a recipe that can be a snack or light breakfast…